 The Chou is a comedy character and comes in two types:

 The Wuchou 武丑 (wǔ chǒu) is usually a vigilant and witty character, who is extremely good at Kung Fu.
-The character would be comparable to Robin Hood, who robs from the rich to give to the poor.
+The character would be comparable to Robin Hood, who robs the rich to give to the poor.